-Authentic Indian Fry Bread is a beloved tradition in the Western United States.
+Fry Bread is a beloved tradition in the United States.
 Serve it up savory as Navajo Tacos or go the sweet side and serve it up with a little honey butter and powdered sugar.

-This recipe comes from my Aunt who lived among a local Indian tribe for many, many years.
-I have fond memories of visiting as a child and enjoying the culture.
-My Aunt learned to make Indian Fry Bread from friends in the tribe and passed the recipe to me several years ago.
+This recipe comes from an Aunt who lived among a local Native American tribe for many, many years.
+There are so many fond memories of visiting as a child and enjoying the culture.
+She learned to make Fry Bread from friends in the tribe and passed the recipe down several years ago.
 Fry bread goes by many names around these parts, including Indian Fry Bread, Navajo Fry Bread, Navajo Tacos, and Scones.
-Yes, I realize that the word “scone” means something completely different everywhere else in the world, but around here, scones are fry bread.
+Yes, we realize that the word “scone” means something completely different everywhere else in the world, but around here, scones are fry bread.
 There’s even a whole chain restaurant devoted to it called Sconecutter.

 The dough for this is quite simple, requiring very few ingredients.
 Don’t underestimate how delicious it is based on the simplicity.
-This fry bread is delicious!
-It is most frequently served as either Navajo Tacos (Indian Tacos), with all your favorite taco ingredients, or as a dessert.
-My favorite way to enjoy it as a dessert is to lather on some honey butter and dust it with powdered sugar.
+This fry bread is so delicious!
+It is most frequently served as either Navajo Tacos, with all your favorite taco ingredients, or as a dessert.
+Our favorite way to enjoy it as a dessert is to lather on some honey butter and dust it with powdered sugar.
 Yum!
 It’s crunch on the outside, and soft and fluffy on the inside.

 You can add beans, meat, chopped lettuce, tomatoes, olives, shredded cheese, and sour cream.
 A lot of people use ground beef cooked up with a little taco seasoning.
 My favorite way to serve it up is with some shredded beef or shredded pork.
 It’s always awesome to add on some diced avocado.